 Who doesn’t love checking out each other’s rigs?
-To inspire your own camping adventures, we snoop inside the set-ups of five travelling Outdorians.
+To inspire your own camping adventures, we snoop inside the travelling homes of five of CamperMate’s storytellers.

 When it comes to choosing the best setup for your travels, reaching the final decision can be a long, hazy and wildly indecisive road, especially if your checklist is as unrealistic as ours.
 ‘4WD’ and ‘self-contained’ might point most people to a beast of a van like a Delica or a Hiace, but when you also want it to double as a comfortable weekday commuter, you are forced to re-evaluate the reasonableness of your demands.